isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

                    })
 ```

-if we invoke [AgdaSolve](AgdCmd) in the hole, which recall, fills in values that
+if we invoke [AgdaSolve](AgdaCmd) in the hole, which recall, fills in values that
-Agda can infer on our behalf, Agda will fill in the hole with:
+can be unambiguously inferred, Agda will replace the hole with:

 Hidden